Leap into Learning for academics

 This module covers the Unit Outline, why students should read it, how to identify a book, journal, journal article, how to read a reference and get help from the Library.
 The module also talks about the High Demand collection.

-Module 2 - Library Search
+Module 2 - Assignment research: beginning steps

 This module looks at the research process, addressing the skills of analysing the topic, reading background information, planning the search, and narrowing the search for relevant information.

 Module 3 - Assignment research: subject specific information